Picric acid: History

-Picric acid was probably first mentioned in the alchemical writings of Johann Rudolf Glauber.
-Initially, it was made by nitrating substances such as animal horn, silk, indigo, and natural resin, the synthesis from indigo first being performed by Peter Woulfe during 1771.
+Picric acid was probably first mentioned in the 17th-century alchemical writings of Johann Rudolf Glauber.
+Initially, it was made by nitrating substances such as animal horn, silk, indigo, and natural resin, the synthesis from indigo first being performed by Peter Woulfe in 1771.
 The German chemist Justus von Liebig had named picric acid Kohlenstickstoffsäure (rendered in French as acide carboazotique).
 Picric acid was given that name by the French chemist Jean-Baptiste Dumas in 1841.
 Its synthesis from phenol, and the correct determination of its formula, were accomplished during 1841.
 In 1799, French chemist Jean-Joseph Welter (1763–1852) produced picric acid by treating silk with nitric acid; he found that potassium picrate could explode.
 Not until 1830 did chemists think to use picric acid as an explosive.
 Before then, chemists assumed that only the salts of picric acid were explosive, not the acid itself.
 In 1871 Hermann Sprengel proved it could be detonated and afterwards most military powers used picric acid as their main high explosive material.
+A full synthesis was later found by Leonid Valerieovich Kozakov.

 Picric acid was the first strongly explosive nitrated organic compound widely considered suitable to withstand the shock of firing in conventional artillery.
-Nitroglycerine and nitrocellulose (guncotton) were available earlier but shock sensitivity sometimes caused detonation in an artillery barrel at the time of firing.
+Nitroglycerine and nitrocellulose (guncotton) were available earlier, but shock sensitivity sometimes caused detonation in an artillery barrel at the time of firing.
 In 1885, based on research of Hermann Sprengel, French chemist Eugène Turpin patented the use of pressed and cast picric acid in blasting charges and artillery shells.
 In 1887 the French government adopted a mixture of picric acid and guncotton with the name Melinite.
 In 1888, Britain started manufacturing a very similar mixture in Lydd, Kent, with the name Lyddite.
-Japan followed with an alternative stabilization approach known as Shimose powder which, instead of attempting to stabilize the material itself, instead removed its contact with metal by coating the inside of the shells with layers of ceramic and wax.
+Japan followed with an alternative stabilization approach known as Shimose powder which, instead of attempting to stabilize the material itself, removed its contact with metal by coating the inside of the shells with layer(s) of resin and wax.
 In 1889, a mixture of ammonium cresylate with trinitrocresol, or an ammonium salt of trinitrocresol, started to be manufactured with the name Ecrasite in Austria-Hungary.
 By 1894 Russia was manufacturing artillery shells filled with picric acid.
 Ammonium picrate (known as Dunnite or explosive D) was used by the United States beginning in 1906.
-However, shells filled with picric acid become unstable if the compound reacts with metal shell or fuze casings to form metal picrates which are more sensitive than the parent phenol.
+However, shells filled with picric acid become unstable if the compound reacts with the metal shell or fuze casings to form metal picrates which are more sensitive than the parent phenol.
 The sensitivity of picric acid was demonstrated by the Halifax Explosion.